graphql/graphql-wg/rfcs/AbstractFilter/AbstractFilterArgumentSpec.md

   - If {type} does not exist, raise an execution error.
   - If {type} is an object type:
     - If {type} is a member of {possibleTypes}, add {type} to {allowedTypes}.
-    - Otherwise, raise an exection error.
+    - Otherwise, raise an execution error.
   - Otherwise, if {type} is a union type:
     - For each {concreteType} in {type}:
       - If {concreteType} is a member of {possibleTypes}, add {concreteType} to